aquantumreality/Inter-IIT-CloudPhysician/README.md

 We also added IOU loss function which was $\frac{|A_{pred} - A_{actual}|}{|A_{pred} + A_{actual}|}$ to directly improve on the IOU metric.
 Apart from this we saw that our model was not generalizing properly and  also had not used the unlabelled dataset as such, hence training our models on the outputs of yolov8 from the unlabelled dataset significantly improved our performance.
 Since our bounding boxes are quadrilateral, a better IOU loss was achieved when compared to yolov8 which is only capable of handling rectangular bounding boxes.

 - #### Classification Loss
 We explored a classification loss to better the accuracy, since MSE loss function is inherently a regression loss function.
 To make the mobilenet learn useful feature representation, we introduced Binary cross Entropy classification loss with some random images that did not contain screen as the negative train samples.
+However, we did not find significant improvements over our existing loss functions and hence we decided to continue with our existing pipeline, keeping this as our backup in case we encountered any exceptional monitor images.

 - #### Planar Homography